MGMT: Collaborations

 They have collaborated with rapper Kid Cudi, and are featured on the single "Pursuit of Happiness" from his album Man on the Moon: The End of Day.
-For the 2010 MTV VMAs Kid Cudi was nominated for Best Hip-Hop video for "Pursuit of Happiness".
+For the 2010 MTV VMAs, Kid Cudi was nominated for Best Hip-Hop video for "Pursuit of Happiness".
 They also collaborated on the track "Worm Mountain" on The Flaming Lips' Embryonic.

 On September 4, 2009, Beck announced his second Record Club covers album, Songs of Leonard Cohen.
 MGMT contributed, alongside Devendra Banhart, Andrew Stockdale of Wolfmother and Binki Shapiro of Little Joy.

 During the production of Congratulations in 2009, VanWyngarden and Goldwasser met with Lou Reed, the former lead singer and guitarist of The Velvet Underground, about contributing vocals to "Lady Dada's Nightmare".
 VanWyngarden recalls, "he pretty much said it didn't need it.
 And then he also talked about how we didn't need managers."

 In 2010, they provided guest vocals on "Call from the Bank" on rapper Nipsey Hussle's mixtape The Marathon, which would be their last collaborative effort for ten years until 2020, when they contributed vocals to "The Divine Chord" and "Solitary Ceremonies" alongside guitar work by Johnny Marr on electronic group The Avalanches' third studio album We Will Always Love You.

-In 2012, the group covered "Future Games" by Fleetwood Mac on the tribute album Just Tell Me That You Want Me: A Tribute to Fleetwood Mac, produced by Randall Poster.